micmejia/bible-dump/NKJV/Genesis/Gen 13.md

 Arise, walk in the land through its length and its width, for I give it to you."

 ###### 18
-Then Abram moved _his_ tent, and went and dwelt by [^d]the terebinth trees of Mamre, which _are_ in Hebron, and built an altar there to the Lord.
+Then Abram moved _his_ tent, and went and dwelt by the terebinth trees of Mamre, which _are_ in Hebron, and built an altar there to the Lord.